The Tutela Process

 Discovery Sessions and Observations

-Initial Course Design
+Step 2: Course Design

-Conduct and Film Training Sessions
+Step 3: Film Live Training Sessions

 Live Training Sessions